RubyLLM Ecosystem

 • Sharing it in our GitHub Discussions

-• Using the ruby_llm topic on your GitHub repository
+• Using the ruby-llm topic on your GitHub repository

 Together, we’re building a comprehensive ecosystem for LLM-powered Ruby applications.